Glenn Close: Interests and views

 Close was born into a Democratic family.
 Her political donations have mostly been made in support of Democratic politicians, including Hillary Clinton, Howard Dean, John Edwards, Angus King, and Barack Obama.
 Close also spoke at the 2004 Democratic National Convention.
 She voted for Obama in the 2008 presidential election and attended his inauguration.
 In a 2016 interview with Andrew Marr for the BBC, Close criticized then-presidential candidate Donald Trump, calling his campaign "terribly frightening."
 She reiterated her sentiments about Trump in 2017, stating that "he doesn't stand for anything I believe in."

-Close keeps all of her costumes after completing films and rents them out to exhibits.
+Close kept all of her costumes after completing films and rented them out to exhibits.
 She lent one of the dresses she wore in Dangerous Liaisons to Madonna for her 1990 VMA performance of "Vogue".
-In 2017, she donated her entire costume collection to Indiana University Bloomington.
+However, in 2017, she donated her entire costume collection to Indiana University Bloomington.

 Close is a New York Mets fan, and has sung the national anthem at Shea Stadium and Citi Field numerous times since 1986.

 Due to her upbringing, Close has stated that she is a spiritual but irreligious person.